vijaykiran/Leviathan/README.md

 #### Free and Open Source

 Leviathan was originally intended to be a commercial IDE.
-But together, the community can make this an even higher quality app.
+But together, we can make this an even higher quality app.

 #### Known incomplete things